ComradDoge/DogeEU4/README.md

 - Added Muskogee formable with ideas, factions and a small mission tree
 - Deux canal tech required lowered to be equal with Suez
-- Fixed election event numbers not working properly and localisation made cleaner for better readability [/quote]
+- Fixed election event numbers not working properly and localisation made cleaner for better readability
+- Updated a few government reform icons to not be repeats [/quote]

 [img]https://i.imgur.com/F14PpEA.png[/img]